facebook/watchman/README.markdown

 ## Contributing?

 If you're thinking of hacking on watchman we'd love to hear from you!
-Feel free to use the Github issue tracker and pull requests discuss and submit code changes.
+Feel free to use the GitHub issue tracker and pull requests discuss and submit code changes.

 We (Facebook) have to ask for a "Contributor License Agreement" from someone